magoanalytics/map-api-blog/README.md

 ```

 #### Search Cafes via Places API
 Finally, we use the city coordinates to get cafe stores found within that city.
 We first create a list that would contain the results of our query.
 To obtain the nearest cafes from the city coordinates, we call the method `places_nearby()` and again, provide it with the necessary arguments.
 The first argument is the required geocoordinates, and must be supplied as a dictionary.
 The second argument specifies that we want the results to be sorted by distance.
-The last two arguments constrains the results by the type of establishment and city location.
+The last two arguments constraint the results by the type of establishment and city location.
 ```python
       # return nearest 60 location given city coordinates
       results = list()